TimothyAllgood/react-todos/README.md

 I was able to take a step back and really appreciate the nuances of React again.

 I used Styled Components for styling the project; which was a new component library to me.
-This was the first time I had used any CSS-in-JS, so the using that for the first time was an amazing learning opportunity.
+This was the first time I had used any CSS-in-JS, so using that for the first time was an amazing learning opportunity.

 I also interacted with the drag-and-drop API for the first time.
 After a few bugs, and starting over on the feature a few times; I was able to implement drag-and-drop functionality to reorder my todos.